Sorrow, grief shatter Bronx community after deadly fire

-NEW YORK (AP) — Sorrow welled across a Bronx community Monday, a day after a fire and choking smoke engulfed a high-rise apartment building that claimed the lives of 17 people, eight of them children.
+NEW YORK (AP) — Sorrow welled across a Bronx community Monday, a day a fire and choking smoke engulfed a high-rise apartment building and claimed the lives of 17 people, eight of them children.

 “Some people don’t even know that their loved ones are gone,” said Fathia Touray, speaking to The Associated Press from her home in the United Arab Emirates.
 Her mother and siblings lived on the building’s third floor, where the fire started.
 One sister was rushed to a hospital, but is now in stable condition.
 The rest of her immediate family escaped.

-Renee Howard, 68, turned emotional as she spoke about the lives lost.
+Renee Howard, 68, became emotional as she spoke about the lives lost.

 “I’ve never experienced such devastation.
-My neighbor died, children died — I don’t understand, I don’t understand,” she said as she broke into sobs.
+My neighbors died, children died — I don’t understand, I don’t understand,” she said as she broke into sobs.

 “I don’t remember all their names right now,” she said, before rattling off a few, including one boy who she described as having “such beautiful angelic eyes.”